jshiohaha/k-means-clustering/README.md

 `TODO:` Insert brief background of k-means and the algorithm. (what is it used for, etc.)

 K-means clustering implementation.
 Acceptable file format is `.arff` file in order to directly compare results with Weka.
+The majority of testing was done on the `iris.arff` dataset.
+Testing on this dataset had a few advantages.
+Namely, there are only `4` attributes for each instance of data (transaction).
+This means that the algorithm was only ever dealing with 4-dimensions.
+This made it much easier to comprehend what was going on.
+Further, the dataset is easily separable on any `3-axis` combination of the `4` explanatory variables, which means that we could easily plot the visual plot to make sure that clusters were converging to where we would expect.

 #### TODO's